 Yes.
 You can make a donation to show your appreciation for the project.

-How long does it take for an update to be available on F-Droid / Google Play?
+How long does it take for an update to be available?

 An APK file for every update is published to GitHub Releases and submitted to Google Play (and automatically detected by IzzyOnDroid and F-Droid).
 Below is the list of “app stores” sorted by how fast they update.